Pfhoenix/Starbound-Mass-Effect-Edition/SMEE/Readme.txt

 Thanks to:

-Chucklefish for making Starbound.
+- Chucklefish for making Starbound.
-Bioware for making the Mass Effect series. nathiesk, from the playstarbound forums, for her work on the Mass Effect guns. derektye05 and shadee, from deviantart, for source Title Race face Sprites.
+- Bioware for making the Mass Effect series.
+- nathiesk, from the playstarbound forums, for her work on the Mass Effect guns.
+- derektye05 and shadee, from deviantart, for source Title Race face Sprites.
-Troondon80, from deviantart, for source Mass Relay loading sprites. some Wiki sources, for some placeholder codex entries.
+- Troondon80, from deviantart, for source Mass Relay loading sprites.
+- Some Wiki sources, for some placeholder codex entries.

 ================================================================================
 	Team SMEE